Battle of Hürtgen Forest: First phase

 When Cota received the operations order for the attack he was perplexed and none too happy.
 It was far too directive and detailed and left little for him, his staff and his regimental commanders to do except execute it.
 It was basically the same plan that had been given to the 9th Infantry Division and that plan had failed.
 Hodges dictated that the 28th was to capture Vossenack and the treeline facing the village of Huertgen.
-Gerow directed that an entire regiment would assault Huertgen to the north; a second regiment would attack and capture Schmidt in the center and a third regiment attack south towards Rafflesbrand.
+Gerow directed that an entire regiment would assault Huertgen to the north; a second regiment would attack and capture Schmidt in the center and a third regiment attack south towards Raffelsbrand.
 The 28th Division was reinforced with the attached 707th Tank Battalion, tracked M29 Weasel transport and air support.
 Of its three regiments, one was deployed to protect the northern flank, another to attack Germeter, and the third to capture Schmidt, the main objective.
 The area had terrible terrain with the Kall Trail running along a deep river ravine.
 The terrain was not suited to tanks, despite the need for armor to support the infantry.

-"It was during the final days of preparation before the attack that Cota made three crucial mistakes that would have far reaching effects on his division’s assault into the Huertgen.
+"It was during the final days of preparation before the attack that Cota made three crucial mistakes that would have far reaching effects on his division's assault into the Huertgen.
 The first was that neither he nor his staff directed subordinate units to conduct patrolling into the Huertgen Forest [...]; the second mistake was tied to the first.
-Cota had approved the extremely narrow Kall trail to serve as the division’s main supply route [...].
-Aerial reconnaissance could not confirm the trails condition due to the dense forest covering it but ground patrols would have provided much valuable information, both about the enemy and the trail.
+Cota had approved the extremely narrow Kall trail to serve as the division's main supply route [...].
+Aerial reconnaissance could not confirm the trail's condition due to the dense forest covering it but ground patrols would have provided much valuable information, both about the enemy and the trail.
 The third mistake was his decision not to use armor to support his infantry.
 Believing that the forest would not allow access and the required road network to support tanks, he kept all but two of his tank companies and all of his tank destroyer units in the rear to augment his division artillery.
 Had he discussed this with the commander of 9th Infantry Division, he would have learned that tanks could operate in many areas of the forest and with some training and prior coordination they could provide valuable support to the infantry."